 🏆 Winner: Draw

 Part 5.
-Qobuz vs Tidal: Compatibility
+Qobuz vs Tidal: Hardware Compatibility

-When it comes to compatibility, both Tidal and Qobuz have a lot of options.
-They have apps for Windows, macOS, Android, iOS, and a web player version.
+When it comes to hardware integration and ecosystem, both Tidal and Qobuz have a lot of options.

-Not only that, but you can also install Qobuz or Tidal on your Apple TV, Roku or other digital devices.
-In addition to that, with the amazing Tidal Connect feature, Tidal can be directly connected to some devices, including Yamaha, Naim, etc.
+In addition to that, with the amazing Tidal Connect and Qobuz Connect feature, Tidal and Qobuz music can be directly streamed to some devices, including Yamaha, Naim, KEF, Sonos, Bluesound, etc. without quality loss.

 ✨ FYI: Tidal Connect Supported-devices